dionoid/koa-zlib/README.md

 ===========

 Very simple wrapper to node's built-in zlib library for use in koa.
-By 'thunkifying' zlib's convenience methods, they can be 'yielded' inside koa generator functions.
+By using these 'thunkified' wrappers to zlib's convenience methods, they can be 'yielded' inside koa generator functions.

 To install simply run: